 Biology

-The Biology program at Houston City College introduces students to life at every level—from microbes to plants, animals, and the human body.
-Coursework includes microbiology, anatomy and physiology, zoology, botany, nutrition, genetics, and introductory biotechnology.
+The Biology program at Houston City College introduces students to life at every level - from microbes to plants, animals, and the human body.
+Courses are offered in person and online.
+Coursework includes General Biology I and II (for science and non-science majors), Microbiology (for science and non-science majors), Anatomy and Physiology, Zoology, Botany, Nutrition, Genetics, and Introductory biotechnology.

 Programs